Animal Farming & The Environment

 The factory-style livestock industries, now firmly entrenched in industrial countries, have environmental side-effects that stretch along the production line--from growing the vast quantities of feed grain to disposing of the mountains of manure.
 Worldwide, large livestock populations emit the potent greenhouse gas methane into the atmosphere, contributing to climate change.

 Livestock create an array of problems not because cows, pigs, and chickens are hazards in themselves, but because human institutions have driven some forms of animal farming out of alignment with the ecosystems in which they operate.
-While there may be benefits in that the industry creates jobs for those who need them, the ecosystem cannot sustain the sheer volume of production.
 Many governments--including those of China, the European Community, and the United States--subsidize ecologically harmful methods of growing feed crops and raising animals.

 Livestock Economy (excerpt):